Joy of Sex (film)

 Joy of Sex (sometimes referred to as National Lampoon's Joy of Sex) is a 1984 American sex comedy film directed by Martha Coolidge.
-It was written by Kathleen Rowell and J.J.
-Salter, based on the sex manual by Alex Comfort.
+It was written by Kathleen Rowell, and Joyce & John Salter (billed on screen as J.J.
+Salter), based on the sex manual by Alex Comfort.

 Plot

 Leslie Hindenberg has just entered her senior year of high school.
 She visits her doctor to have a mole examined, but she mistakenly comes to believe she only has six weeks to live and goes about trying to lose her virginity.
-However it is difficult for her to accomplish her goal when her father is the school's phys ed coach.
-Meanwhile, Alan Holt is a teenager whose pals brag about their sexual encounters.
-He is rather frustrated as he cannot stop thinking about sex and attempts to lose his virginity any way possible.
+However, it is difficult for her to accomplish her goal being that her father is the school's phys ed coach.
+The boys are afraid to date the coach’s daughter.
+Alan Holt is a teenager whose friends brag about their sexual encounters.
+He is rather frustrated as he cannot stop thinking about sex and attempts to lose his virginity in any way possible.